 Board of Trustees

 Yassara became a member of MLUC in 2015, having longed searched for a non-denominational community centered around action.
-She has been active with Interfaith Hospitality Network (IHN), ushering, Small Group Ministry (SGM), AFE, and Worship Visuals in some capacity since joining the church.
-She received her undergraduate degree from Villanova University, her graduate degree from University of Pennsylvania, and is currently teaching Physics, and Prob/Stat.
-She is also presently back in graduate school working toward a STEM Endorsement at Immaculata University.
+She has been active with the IHN, TAG, SGM, Adult OWL, Ushering, Worship Visuals, and various other teams since joining.
+Her bachelor’s degree is from Villanova University, her master’s degree is from University of Pennsylvania.
+She currently teaches all levels of Physics, and Prob/Stat.
+And has a STEM Ed.
+Endorsement from Immaculata University.
 When not doing church, Yassara loves learning, reading, arting, crafting, hiking, and volunteering.
-Some of her volunteerism includes: the Blind Dog Rescue Alliance, Conshohocken Environmental tree planting, Missionary Sisters of Charity soup kitchen (lasagna weekends only), Eldernet, and Subaru’s United By Blue water cleanup, to name a few.
+Some of her volunteerism includes the Brandywine Valley SPCA, tree planting with anyone anywhere, Missionary Sisters of Charity, Eldernet, and Subaru’s United By Blue water cleanup.

 Marlies was introduced to MLUC by a friend in 2004 and has been a member since 2014.
 She started out in the church school program where she taught for 3 years while working as the MLUC Accountant.
 Later she became a member of the Finance, Audit, and Legacy and Endowment Committees, finding it refreshing to see how our seven principles reshape everything, even rather dry financial matters.
 Marlies’ other activities at MLUC have included ushering, planting trees, helping with the auction, and volunteering as a Planned Parenthood escort through the Reproductive Justice task force.
 She has also been one of the members of the Used Bookstore team for the last few years.
 Her favorite aspect of church life is the Small Group Program.
 She loves to spend her spare time with her two daughters here in the area, with her family in Germany, and reading and birdwatching.